How Montana’s governor, angling for a Senate seat, made an unapproved Trump official a campaign issue

 Well before Bullock’s lawsuit, Daines was laying the groundwork for his own conservation victory.

 In March, he went with Sen. Cory Gardner (Colo.), another Republican up for reelection, to the White House to lobby Trump to back their bill injecting $900 million a year into the Land and Water Conservation Fund.
-The program funnels offshore oil revenue into everything from protecting vast swaths of wildlife habitat to improving small city parks.
+The program funnels offshore oil revenue into protecting vast swaths of wildlife habitat, as well as improving small city parks.

 The White House had previously proposed slashing money for the perennially underfunded program.
 But Daines and Gardner told him he would be remembered like Teddy Roosevelt, the GOP’s great conservationist, if he approved it.